Einsteinish/GCP-MyLab-Samples/terraform-ansible-gcp-flask/README.md

   }
 ```

-where play.yml looks like this:
+where the play.yml looks like this:

 ```
 ---